 With a prevalent skills shortage within the DevOps recruitment market, and thousands of jobs across the UK requiring DevOps or platform engineering experience, pursuing a DevOps career presents you with endless job opportunities.

-Dan comments, “It is now more difficult than ever to source top talent.
+Mat Knutton, Head of Permanent Technology Recruitment at Robert Walters Manchester comments, “It is now more difficult than ever to source top talent.
 Demand for DevOps professionals far outstretching supply with approximately only 25,000 to 30,000 currently working in the UK.
 DevOps Engineers are currently a highly sought-after commodity.”

 “As a DevOps Engineer, there are opportunities for you to work in any company across the IT sector.
-Start-ups within the industry are looking to integrate a DevOps model into their business straight away, and consultancies and large technology multinationals are creating new DevOps roles to strengthen their current tech teams.”
+Start-ups within the industry are looking to integrate a DevOps model into their business straight away, and consultancies and large technology multinationals are creating new DevOps Engineer roles to strengthen their current tech teams.”

 As a relatively new methodology, DevOps is prone to continuous developments and enhancements, making it an exciting time to join the profession.

-Dan continues, “DevOps is a concept still in its infancy regarding its adoption across the tech industry.
+Mat continues, “DevOps is a concept still in its infancy regarding its adoption across the tech industry.
 As a result, it’s prone to ongoing improvements as new tools and technologies constantly emerge which enhance the way it can deliver even more dynamically as an organisational function.”

 As DevOps continues to revolutionise modern business technology, more specialist senior-level positions are expected to be formed in the next five years, with wide-scale adoption of DevOps anticipated across the industry.

-Dan explains, “DevOps signifies a culture shift within technology, unifying development skills with interpersonal skills, critical thinking and a desire to initiate positive change.
+Mat explains, “DevOps signifies a culture shift within technology, unifying development skills with interpersonal skills, critical thinking and a desire to initiate positive change.
 Possessing both a technical and soft skills allows you to collaborate with multiple teams and have an overarching view of the business.
-The integrative, cross-functional culture behind DevOps will shape the technology landscape going forward, so pursuing a DevOps role will equip you with a varied skillset that will boost your career.”
+The integrative, cross-functional culture behind DevOps will shape the technology landscape going forward, so pursuing a DevOps Engineer role will equip you with a varied skillset that will boost your career.”

 “As DevOps continues to revolutionise modern business technology, more specialist senior-level positions are expected to be formed in the next five years, with wide-scale adoption of DevOps anticipated across the industry.
 This means there is ample opportunity for internal progression as businesses invest in a DevOps function.”